 Sarah’s story is a testament to the power of networking during high school.
 By actively participating in school activities, building relationships with teachers and mentors, and leveraging online platforms, she set herself up for success beyond graduation.

 Whether you’re a high school student reading this or someone looking back on their high school years, remember that it’s never too early to start building your network.
 Every connection you make, every conversation you have, can potentially open doors to many opportunities and experiences.
+So, this is the answer to which is the best example of someone growing their network while in high-school?

 So, remember to grab every opportunity to connect, engage, and learn.
 Who knows?
 You might just be the next Sarah, paving the way for your future success through the power of networking.